What if a Formal Complaint is Made?

 It can be very distressing if you have been accused of something, especially something serious.

 The University will not make assumptions on the relative merits of a complaint.
-No party will be considered ‘guilty’ until a complaint has been investigated, however some preventative measures may be put in place if there is an indication of further risks.
+If such behaviour is reported, then the University will investigate, ensuring the rights of all involved are protected and that timely support is provided to all parties.
+Preventative measures may be put in place if there is an indication of risk.

-Any judgements that are made as part of a University Investigation in to a reported breach of the Student Code of Conduct will not constitute legal rulings on criminal activity.
+Any judgements that are made as part of a University investigation will not constitute legal rulings on criminal activity.

 Concerned About Your Own Behaviour?